spencertipping/tau/doc/pi.md

 ```
 a?1 2             ← booleans: true and false in that order
-[a%3]?1 2 3       ← integers: 0, 1, 2, etc with catch-all at end
+a%3?1 2 3         ← integers: 0, 1, 2, etc with catch-all at end
 a?foo1 bar2 3     ← strings: choose associated branch with catch-all at end
 ```

 Note that more than two items eliminates the boolean interpretation.

-Also note that strings can be written as `'asdf'` literals to support numbers and special characters.
+Also note that strings can be written as `'asdf` or `"asdf"` literals to support numbers and special characters.